tucats/ego/docs/API.md

 in return.
 This token can be presented to any other API to authenticate the user for the functions of that API.

-To authenticate, use a "GET" method to the endpoint "/services/admin/logon".
+To authenticate, you can use a "GET" or a "POST method to the endpoint "/services/admin/logon".

+## GET /services/admin/logon
+Use GET when you wish to use Basic authentication in the HTTP header to send the username and password for logon.
 The request must:

 * Use BASIC authentication to pass the username and password to the service.
 * Specify that the reply type accepted is "application/json"

+The rest status will either be a status of 403 indicating that the credentials are invalid, or 200 indicating that the credentials were valid.

-The result is a JSON payload indicating if there was an error or not, and the resulting secure token if the credntials were valid.
+The response payload is a JSON object with the resulting secure token if the credntials were valid.
 The credentials must match the username and password stored in the _Ego_ server credentials data store; you can use `ego` CLI commands to view and modify this store, as well as `/admin` endpoints described below to read, update, or delete entries in the credentials store.

-The resulting JSON payload is a struct with the following fields:
+The resulting JSON payload is an object with the following fields:

 | Field     | Description |
 | :-------- |:----------- |